 - Lying about weight and diet

 - Mood swings and defensive behavior

-A person with anorexia nervosa may display some or all of the above symptoms and behaviors.
-Once admitted to our anorexia treatment center, our team will identify the extent of a person’s illness and create a treatment plan accordingly.
+A person struggling with anorexia may display some or all of the above symptoms and behaviors.
+This list should also not be considered comprehensive, since each person may exhibit different symptoms.
+Once admitted to our anorexia treatment program, our team will work with you or your loved one to create a treatment plan accordingly.

 Are there any additional signs of anorexia nervosa?

-As well as the more obvious elements of an anorexia nervosa eating disorder, you may notice other physical and emotional changes that could indicate that someone is struggling with this illness and needs to seek the help of a specialized anorexia treatment center.
+While some signs of anorexia are more common, you may also notice other physical and emotional changes that could indicate that someone is struggling and would benefit from the help of a specialized treatment center.